Hohokam Obsidian pXRF Geochemical Sourcing Project

 Hohokam Red-on-Buff Decorated Ceramics Analysis Project

-With students Gabby Pfleger, Zane McCracken and Ryan Burk
+Collaborators: Gabby Pfleger, Zane McCracken, and Ryan Burk, MCC students

 The Hohokam are well-known for their decorated red-on-buff pottery, which they produced for over 600 years.
 Throughout this time, red-on-buff pottery underwent a number of stylistic changes which are distinguishable by changes in iconography, design layout, and vessel shape.
 Such design choices provide valuable insight into the cultural beliefs and practices of the people who created them.
 Furthermore, since these stylistic types are associated with specific cultural phases/date ranges, it is possible (given a large enough sample size) to use the ceramic evidence from a site to help determine a date range for the site itself.
 Typically, these types of analyses are done using whole or nearly complete vessels, as design layout and placement plays an important role in diagnosing ceramics.
 However, it is our belief that sherds can also be used to provide a tentative date range, given enough diagnostic information and a large sample size, both of which are available in assemblage being analyzed.